-Sony a99 II ($3,199.95 – Available for Pre-order Now) gets Sony’s top-of-the-line 42.4 MP back-illuminated CMOS sensor and a all-new processor and LSI turbocharged for more processing horsepower than any Sony camera to date.
+Sony a99 II ($3,199.95) gets Sony’s top-of-the-line 42.4 MP back-illuminated CMOS sensor and a all-new processor and LSI turbocharged for more processing horsepower than any Sony camera to date.
 It’s packed full of new features – some are totally new features, some are new to fullframe and others are new to A-mount.
 These are my favorites.

 1. Hybrid Phase Detection AF

 NEW TO FULLFRAME: Sony a99 II is the first fullframe camera to get 4D predictive focus.
 Sony a99 II Hybrid Phase Detection AF combines a dedicated 79-point Phase Detection AF module with the large 399-point on-sensor PDAF system found in a7RII and RX1R II for the best focus tracking ever.

 Dual-Pixel AF systems found in DSLRs can only use one system or the other – but never both together.
 Sony’s Hybrid Phase Detection AF system uses both systems together continuously – not separately.
 Unlike DSLRs, a99 II focuses with both systems continuously – even when the camera is recording.
 This is only possible with translucent mirror cameras.

 This combination allows you to continuously track moving subjects at a high rate of speed with extreme accuracy – even in challenging lighting conditions.

 • Fast AF/AE tracking at up to 12 FPS